Amsterdam initiatives that addressed climate issues in 2021

 As a cycling city with relatively low car ownership, ways of getting around Amsterdam are greener than most capitals.
 But more can be done to meet climate neutral goals.
 In 2021, the City of Amsterdam more than doubled its electric bus fleet in a bid to reduce all carbon emissions by 95% by 2050.

 The movement of goods in and out of the region also took a step closer to sustainability.
 Major vehicle manufacturing companies Daimler, Volvo and Traton launched a joint initiative to invest in a robust electric charging network for trucks to reduce the freight industry’s reliance on diesel and combat ‘range anxiety’ on the road.
-The Port of Amsterdam this year also welcomed startup Synkero, which plans to build a sustainable kerosene facility, and Gidara Energy, which will open a biofuel plant.
+The Port of Amsterdam also welcomed startup Synkero, which plans to build a sustainable kerosene facility, and Gidara Energy, which will open a biofuel plant.

 Planet positive technology